charlesfayal/aws-iot-fleet-provisioning/README.md

 ## Introduction

-This document explains how to provision a device using claim certificates and a Lambda function in AWS IoT.
+This document explains the process of provisioning a device using claim certificates and a Lambda function.
+This solution addresses the challenge of dealing with certificate sizes that surpass the memory limitations of the device within the AWS IoT ecosystem.
 It also provides a step-by-step guide on how to set up the demo environment and run the simulation.

 ## Background